 Karl May had obtained at some time around 1902 three rifles to "prove" the Real Life base of his tales, but he got them pretty wrong:

-The Bear-slayer Rifle is a 4-bore double rifle made in 1855 in England for elephant-hunting.
-The Silver Rifle is a smaller calibre double rifle richly decorated with silver studs.
+The Bear-slayer Rifle is a 4-bore caplock double rifle made in 1855 in England for elephant-hunting.
+The Silver Rifle is a smaller calibre caplock double rifle non-functional and richly decorated with silver studs.
 Double rifles were nearly inexistent in the Old West, where the typical guns were repeaters, single-shot large caliber rifles or double-barrel shotguns.

 The Henry Rifle is a Real Life Model 1866 rifle patented by Henry and made by Winchester.
 While more modest compared with it's literary counterpart which could hold 25 cartridges, it was never a one-of-a-kind, custom made model, but a mass-produced gun made by the hundreds of thousands and wielded by settlers and Indians alike.